teamdunno/.github/profile/README.md

 Just a team, making random stuff!

-We sometimes post some of our repositories here, they may or may not be related to each otherz1
+We sometimes post some of our repositories here, they may or may not be related to each other!